Another indicator of how special a hitter Ted Simmons was is the number of four-hit games he had for the Cardinals.

 Simmons’ four hits came against three pitchers: a RBI-single off Bob Johnson in the first, a fifth-inning double off Bob Moose, and singles in the sixth and eighth innings off Bob Veale.
 Boxscore

-In the book “The Ted Simmons Story” (1977, Putnam), Simmons says of the no-hit game by Gibson, “I’d never seen anything like it.
+In the book “The Ted Simmons Story,” Simmons said of the no-hit game by Gibson, “I’d never seen anything like it.
 I guess it will always remain my biggest thrill in baseball.”

 _ Cardinals 2, Cubs 1, Sept.
 30, 1972, at Chicago: In an admirable display of durability and productivity, Simmons was 4-for-7, scored the winning run, caught all 16 innings, made 15 putouts and committed no errors in a game that took 4:49 to complete.

-In the 16th, Simmons led off with a double against Tom Phoebus.
-With out one, second baseman Ted Sizemore drove in Simmons with a single to left, breaking the 1-1 tie.
+In the 16th, Simmons led off with a double against Tom Phoebus and scored on Ted Sizemore’s single to left, breaking the 1-1 tie.
 Boxscore

 _ Cardinals 8, Reds 0, June 13, 1973, at Cincinnati: Simmons came stunningly close to catching another no-hitter while collecting four hits.

-Rick Wise held the Reds hitless until second baseman Joe Morgan singled to center with one out in the ninth.
+Rick Wise held the Reds hitless until Joe Morgan singled to center with one out in the ninth.
 Wise settled for a one-hitter and the win.

 Morgan singled sharply on a 2-and-1 belt-high fastball.
 Simmons had called for a curve.